 What Is Hysteria?
-Psychology, History, Symptoms And Present-Day Applications
+Psychology, History, Symptoms, And Mental Health Effects

 There’s a lot of history surrounding hysteria and a lot of misconceptions about what it means.
 That’s because hysteria isn’t a term that’s used anymore.
 At least, not very often.
 We’re going to talk about what it means and how it differs today from when the term was only applied to females.